Twin Cities, Gemini

 “Marzia, what are you doing here?!”

-Yes, that was the name of the face Cadence currently wore.
+That was the name of the face Cadence currently wore.
 Marzia Belle, a fourteen-year-old orphan who did odd jobs around the city.
-Small and slender with curly chestnut hair and gap teeth, she was often seen in alleyways alongside Duccio Carrego.
-Duccio Carrego who was a boy easily identifiable by a scar that ran diagonally across his face.
+Small and slender with curly chestnut hair and gap teeth, she was often seen in alleyways alongside Duccio Carrego—a boy easily identifiable by a scar that ran diagonally across his face.

 “D-Duccio,” Cadence stammered as she ran to him.
 “Are you hurt?”

-Cadence lowered her gaze and glanced nervously toward the mirror behind her.
+Cadence lowered her gaze and glanced nervously towards the mirror behind her.
 “I’m here for the same reason you are…” She met the boy’s gaze again.
 “I… think they know about it, Duccio.”
-A couple of blinks and tears leaked from her eyes.
+A couple of blinks then tears leaked from her eyes.
 “What do we do if they know?”

 “Know?”
 Duccio repeated with a frown.
 His eyes then widened.
 “You don’t mean that they know about… damn!”